thdb-theo/Zombie-Survival/README.md

 Clone the package with:
 `git clone https://github.com/thdb-theo/Zombie-Survival`

-Then enter the folder install the dependencies with `pip install -r requirements.txt`
+Then enter the folder and install the dependencies with `pip install -r requirements.txt`

 ---